HintHub/hh-prodstack/readme.md

 This docker stack allows you to run the production version of Hinthub as well the pre-prod (dev) version.

 # Installation
+check if docker-compose is installed.

-Unpack the .tar.gz by using `tar xvzf tarname.tar.gz`
+Unpack the .tar.gz by using `tar xvzf tarname.tar.gz` or use git clone

 cd into the dir